BhargavSatya/cybersecurity/README.md

 2. Login
 3. Add articles if logged in.
 4. If Participating in CTF.
 Please register as a Team. and then Login.
-5. If using shell (On clicking Shell),  use  (user ID : 'guest' , password : 'guest') .
+5. If using shell (On clicking Shell),  use  (user ID : 'guest' , password : 'guest') .If it doesn't work use (user ID : 'foo' , password : 'bar')

 #### for Admin
 go to  http://localhost:8000/admin